-Twice each school year (in the autumn and spring), Grade 2-5 students take standardized MAP Tests in Reading, Language Usage and Mathematics as a tool for monitoring each individual student's growth.
+Twice each school year (in the autumn and spring), Grade 2-5 students take standardized MAP Tests in Reading, Language Usage, Science and Mathematics as a tool for monitoring each individual student's growth.
 Although standardized tests can't show all aspects of a child's development, they are one measure of an individual's development and diagnostics to identify gaps in a child's learning.
 Because it is a diagnostic tool that measures one part of the child and not the whole child, we value reports and input from teachers alongside the information given by the tests.
-Test results are shared via parent-teacher conferences allowing for reflection of how well the tests reflect each child's performance in class and discussion of next steps in supporting each child's learning.
+The autumn test results are shared and discussed during the settling-in conferences.
+The spring test results are e-mailed to parents.
+Parent/Teacher meetings to discuss the test results are held as needed and can be initiated by either the teacher or the student's parents/guardians.